How to apply for a bus pass

 You may use your Travel Pass at any time for journeys starting in Hertfordshire.
 This concession also applies to companion passes.
 Please note that your pass is not valid on community transport or dial-a-ride, and you are not permitted to travel on commuter coach services to central London prior to 9.30am on Mondays to Fridays.

 There is no concession for Central Bedfordshire pass holders before 9.30am.
-If you have a companion pass, you and your companion may travel free on any bus within Bedford Borough during off-peak periods.

 If you were born before 6 April, 1950 then you are eligible for an older person's bus pass.